enzo-project/enzo-dev/doc/manual/source/tutorials/ControllingDataOutput.rst

 Packed AMR
 ~~~~~~~~~~

-This is the default.
+This is the default output format.
 Each processor outputs all the grids it owns.
 This is done to avoid the hassle that comes with a 500,000 grid,
 512 processor AMR sim.
 512 files are much easier to deal with than
 500,000